Philippe Sellier

-Philippe Sellier (born 8 November 1931) is a French literary critic and scholar.
-He is a specialist in the great writers who revolved around Port-Royal-des-Champs: Pascal, Racine, Antoine Arnauld, Louis-Isaac Lemaistre de Sacy, La Rochefoucauld, Mme de Sévigné, Mme de Lafayette.
+Philippe Sellier (8 November 1931 – 3 April 2024) was a French literary critic and scholar.
+He was a specialist in the great writers who revolved around Port-Royal-des-Champs: Pascal, Racine, Antoine Arnauld, Louis-Isaac Lemaistre de Sacy, La Rochefoucauld, Mme de Sévigné, Mme de Lafayette.
+Sellier was born on 8 November 1931, and died on 3 April 2024, at the age of 92.